 Use real bullet points

 On websites, underlined texts are reserved for links.
-So if you use it for regular text, you may confuse the visitor who will without a doubt hover their mouse over it.
-Therefore you should never emphasize a word by by underlining it.
-The only exception is when you want to want users to interact with the text and show a description or additional like a definition of the word.
+So don’t underline text you only want to emphasize, you will confuse the visitor who will try to click on it.
+The only exception is when you want users to interact with the text, like with pop-up descriptions or word definitions.

 How to apply bold and italics properly

-Use bold and italics sparingly, your text can turn out to look very cluttered when used incorrectly.
+Use bold and italics sparingly.
 In any case, do not use them in headings and titles.
-You use both to emphasize a word.
-Bold is usually used when the sentence itself is important and italics are used when you are putting emphasis on how a word would be pronounced or when you want to use a different tone from the rest of the text (but both can be used in the same way).
-Read more on the use of bold and italics on practicaltypography.com.
+You can make text bold to highlight an important word or sentence.
+Italics are used when you are putting emphasis on how a word would be pronounced or when you want to use a different tone from the rest of the text (but both can be used in the same way).

 Italics are especially suitable for a small note by the author, or as an off-hand comment (and when it concerns a word in another language).